Placements in Foster Care

 For placements of Looked After children with Connected Persons who are not approved foster carers at the start of the placement, see Placement with Connected Persons Procedure.

-See Care Planning for Looked After Children for procedures relating to the initial decision to looked after a child, and the drafting and approval of the Care Plan and other essential documentation.
+See Care Planning for procedures relating to the initial decision to looked after a child, and the drafting and approval of the Care Plan and other essential documentation.